 Corticosteroids are powerful anti-inflammatory substances.
 They are not used to relieve pain, but rather, to reduce inflammation, which in turn can lessen a patient’s level of discomfort.
 Numerous studies over the years have shown that prolonged use of cortisone will eventually cause degenerative joint disease in the joints they are injected into.

+The research surrounding cortisone injection side-effects in cases of osteoarthritis have been going on for decades.
 But what about one-time use or judicious use of cortisone spread over a long-period of time?

 The side-effects were mostly limited to the skin area.
 But what if the cortisone seeped into the bloodstream?
 Would it create whole body side-effects?
 What would those side-effects be?